neondatabase/website/content/docs/manage/orgs-cli.md

 ## Manage projects within an Organization

-The Neon CLI `projects` command now supports an `--org-id` option.
+The Neon CLI `projects` command supports an `--org-id` option.
 This allows you to list or create projects within a specified organization.

 Example: Listing all projects in an organization: